-(2) On 26 February 2018 the Company entered into a surety agreement with Ardshinbank CJSC and Mogo LLC (Georgia), in order to secure Mogo LLC obligations towards Ardshinbank CJSC deriving from loan agreement concluded between Ardshinbank CJSC and Mogo LLC.
+(4) On 26 February 2018 the Company entered into a surety agreement with Ardshinbank CJSC and Mogo LLC (Georgia), in order to secure Mogo LLC obligations towards Ardshinbank CJSC deriving from loan agreement concluded between Ardshinbank CJSC and Mogo LLC.

 The Company did not receive compensation for the guarantee provided.
 Fair value of financial guarantee is recognized as a liability and as a distribution of equity under Other reserves.
-Liabilities under the financial guarantee agreement are recognized in income (Note 12) on straight line basis till loan maturity, which is March 2021.
-As described in the Note 41 below, the surety agreement has been prolonged till 2022.
+Liabilities under the financial guarantee agreement are recognized in income (Note 12) on straight line basis till loan maturity.
+The surety agreement has significant changes in loan agreement therefore previous guarantee provisions and other reserves were derecognized.